naliferopoulos/ThinkingInBinary/_posts/2020-08-24-pwning-a-defcon-quals-binary-without-pwning.md

 Story time, before getting to the write up.
 I played the pwnables of DEFCON Quals 2020, mainly because it's very fun, and also because I wanted to see what the content would look like, given the remote nature of the contest.

 I ended up pwning all three of them, and the writeups can be found [here](https://github.com/naliferopoulos/defcon-quals-2020).
 Err, not exactly though.
-I managed to get the last flag, *fileserver*, without pwning the binary whatsoever and that ended up in a funny chat with the DEFCON staff, as well as a prize award!
+I managed to get the last flag, *fileserver*, without pwning the binary whatsoever and that ended up in a fun chat with the DEFCON staff, as well as a prize award!
 Thanks guys! :)

 ### DEFCON Qualifiers - Fileserver